swiftlang/swift-evolution/proposals/nnnn-box.md

   }
 }

-extension UniqueBox where Value: Copyable {
+extension Unique where Value: Copyable {
-  /// Copies the value within the box and returns it in a new box instance. public func clone() -> UniqueBox<Value>
+  /// Copies the value within the box and returns it in a new box instance. public func clone() -> Unique<Value>
 }
 ```

 ## Source compatibility

-`UniqueBox` is a brand new type in the standard library, so source should still
+`Unique` is a brand new type in the standard library, so source should still
 be compatible.

 ## ABI compatibility